Logiqx/gps-guides/devices/coros/apex-pro/README.md

 ### Tips

-Since the APEX Pro, VERTEX and VERTEX 2 are so similar in features. all of the [tips](../tips.md) are identical.
+Since the APEX Pro, VERTIX and VERTIX 2 are so similar in features. all of the [tips](../tips.md) are identical.